News and Site Highlights Archives

-The Edmund Burke Society of America announces a new issue of their journal, Studies in Burke and His Time, Volume 23.
-The issue features articles on the theme of Burke and history.
-Articles from Joseph Pappin III, Jeffrey O. Nelson, Elizabeth Lambert, and Aaron D. Hoffman accompany several book reviews.
-The journal is being released as a PDF and is now available for download from our site.
-In the coming months, the Society will be releasing back numbers as well.
+The Edmund Burke Society of America announces a new issue of their journal, Studies in Burke and His Time, Volume 24.
+The issue features articles on Burke’s identity, and also includes a report on the 2015 conference on Burke held at Villanova University.
+Articles from Matt Salyer, Michael Brown, and Ian Crowe accompany several book reviews, including a review of Yuval Levin’s Great Debate.
+The journal is being released as a PDF and is now available for download.

 Russell Kirk as a Midwestern Writer